2023 Home#49 Volunteers

-Home Build and Home Repair: We completed two home builds (Sturgeon Bay and Baileys Harbor) and one renovation(Algoma) and our home repair projects, impacting over 25 families in Door County.
+Home Build and Home Repair: We completed one home build (Sturgeon Bay) and our home repair projects, impacting over 25 families in Door County.
 Home Repairs enable people to remain in their homes safely longer.
 We completed 22 home repair projects this year and expanded our new ramp rental program to 3 temporary and reusable ramps.

 Our ReStore sales continued to be a critical source of revenue to fund our home build and home repair projects.